 Crew position assignments are the responsibility of the producer.
 ACTONTV staff may assist producers in assembling crews from among trained and qualified members, but it is ultimately the responsibility of the producer to ensure the eligibility of all crew used.

-Producers must (REMOVE) arrange an adequate number of crew members and should schedule their production crews to be at the studio at least one hour before and after a shoot to ensure adequate setup and break down time.
-ACTONTV staff are only available on a limited basis to serve as crew on member productions and are never (REMOVE NEVER) available for break down.
+Producers (SHOULD) arrange an adequate number of crew members and should schedule their production crews to be at the studio at least one hour before and after a shoot to ensure adequate setup and break down time.
+ACTONTV staff are only available on a limited basis to serve as crew on member productions and are available for break down.

 Producers are responsible for the actions of guests, assistants, crew, children, etc., in the facilities.
 It is highly recommended that producers require all talent appearing in their program to complete a Performance/Visual Arts Release Form, to keep for their records.